akbarrafiey/sp25-ml6923/README.md

 ## How to get started:
 - Read the [syllabus](syllabus.md).
-- Join our [EdStem](#) message board and [Gradescope](https://www.gradescope.com/courses/760595) with the email invitations you received earlier this week.
-If you didn't receive an email, you can use access code VDE3W3 for Gradescope (the link above for Campuswire will automatically let you join the class without a code).
+- Join our [Ed Discussion](https://edstem.org/us/courses/65970/discussion/) message board and [Gradescope](https://www.gradescope.com/courses/853543) with the email invitations you received earlier this week.
+If you didn't receive an email, you can use access code Z3GWBN for Gradescope (the link above for Ed Discussion will automatically let you join the class without a code).

 {{  site.modules[0]  }}